blockdeep/libro/src/critical/Avoid_Unbounded_Iteration.md

 }
 ```

-By setting a maximum limit, we can control the processing load and avoid potential performance issues.
+By setting a maximum limit, you can control the processing load and avoid potential performance issues that could compromise the blockchain's stability.

 ### Option 2: Use a bounded data structure

-Alternatively, you can use bounded data structures and perform the iteration over them.
+Alternatively, use bounded data structures to enforce strict size limits at the data storage level.
+This ensures that the maximum number of iterations is predefined and controlled.

 ```rust
 #[pallet::storage]